MontiCore/montiarc/docs/behavior/Automata.md

 Synchronous ports are synchronized at time events.
 The current message on each synchronous port is available for the duration of the time event.
-A transition triggered by a time event can reason about properties messages on all incoming, synchronous ports and use the messages in the transition action.
+A transition triggered by a time event can reason about properties of messages on all incoming, synchronous ports and use the messages in the transition action.

 ```
 S1 -> S2 [b != 0] / { long v = a / b; };